mrismanaziz/Reforestation/README.md

-## Why do fish live in salt water?
-Because pepper makes them sneeze!
+## Where do you learn to make banana splits?
+At sundae school.